Specialized Workshop F2 - Friday April 17, 2026: 7am to 5pm - Discussion Topic List

 • Dr. Joshua Xu (US FDA)

-• Dr. Mohanraj Manangeeswaran (US FDA - invited)
+• Dr. Mohanraj Manangeeswaran (US FDA)

 • Dr. Shirley Hopper (UK MHRA)